akaliutau/ai-salad/README.md

   → store dataset row
 ```

-Each submission becomes a gradient signal.
+Each submission becomes a gradient signal, that can be thought as a practical optimization gradient:

-Not a mathematical gradient from backpropagation, but a practical optimization gradient: acceptance, failing tests, runtime, memory, edge cases, code shape, and reasoning quality all point the system toward better solutions.
+acceptance, failing tests, runtime, memory, edge cases, code shape, and reasoning quality all point the system toward better solutions.

-The final output is not just an accepted answer.
-It is a structured, validated example that can be used to train stronger models.
+The final output is a structured, validated example that can be used to train stronger models.
+Since the agent has the access to comment sections
+at coding competition platforms, as well as solutions submitted by other users, it results in exceptionally high quality of solutions and hence in
+high density of training data, which becomes a much better input than unstructured data collected via web scraping.

 ---

 ## Why Browser Access?

-Browser access is a core design choice, not a convenience.
+Browser access is a core design choice, because most coding platforms usually do not provide APIs.

-Coding platforms are not just APIs.
-The browser contains the real task environment:
+In that sense the browser contains the real task environment.
+For example, in case of LeetCode this is:

 - the exact problem statement shown to the user;
 - the current editor signature and language stub;